 - Southwest Airlines Rapid Rewards® Premier Card – $99/year fee, but you receive 6,000 points annually starting at your first card member anniversary.
-As of right now these 6,000 bonus points is equal to $100 towards a future Southwest “Wanna Getaway” fare, however, come March 31, 6,000 points will be equivalent to $85.
-As of right now this annual bonus equals the cost of keeping the card.
+These 6,000 bonus points is equal to about $86 towards a future Southwest “Wanna Getaway” fare.
 No foreign transaction fees.
 And if you are interested in earning Southwest status, you’ll earn 1,500 Tier Qualifying Points for every $10,000 in purchases put on the card up to 15,000 TQPs each calendar year.

 - Southwest Airlines Rapid Rewards® Premier Business Card – Similar to the card above, but this is the business version.
 Same annual fee of $99/year, 6,000 points after each card member anniversary, no foreign transaction fees, and Tier Qualifying Points.

 - Southwest Airlines Rapid Rewards® Plus Card – $69/year fee, but you only receive 3,000 points annually after after each card member anniversary.
-As of today, 3,000 points equals $50 towards a future Southwest “Wanna Getaway” fare, but come March 31, it will only equal $42.
+These 3,000 points is worth about $43 towards a future Southwest “Wanna Getaway” fare.

 - Southwest Airlines Rapid Rewards® Plus Business Card – Similar to the card above, but this is the business version.
 Same annual fee of $69/year and 3,000 points after each card member anniversary.

 While the annual bonus doesn’t fully pay for the yearly annual fee, it comes pretty close.